-How to disable ICMP ping request on your linux server?
+How to damage ICMP ping offers on your Linux server?

-Ping command is basically working on sending an Internet Control Message Protocol (ICMP) echo request packets to the target host and waiting for an ICMP response.
-To enable the PING refer to the following URL and make sure that you have logged in as a root user.
+Ping management is going on posting an Internet Control Information Protocol (ICMP) echo request packets to the target host and waiting for an ICMP reply.
+To enable the PING refer to the resulting URL and make sure that you have logged in as a root user.

 echo “0″ >> /proc/sys/net/ipv4/icmp_echo_ignore_all

-In order to stop ICMP attack, most of the server is disabled the PING command to secure the server, refer to the following command to disable the PING command.
+To check the ICMP attack, most of the servers is disabled the PING command to adjust the server, refer to the following instruction to damage the PING command.

 echo “1″ >> /proc/sys/net/ipv4/icmp_echo_ignore_all